rgalanakis/robgforpps/_pages/one-city.md

 the school vs. everything-else caps on property tax rates are.
 This is another case where we can be revenue-neutral and make a tremendously better impact than our current plans achieve.

-One City Policy: Unify on tax reform.
-{:class="policy-proposal"}
+{% include policy-proposal.html slug="fiscal" text="Unify on tax reform." %}

 Finally, we know there are structural tax issues to work on reforming.
 We need to work with the legislature on: